ali-rantakari/Sanat/README.md

 …into string resource files appropriate for use on several different software platforms.

-Run the main program without any arguments to see “usage” information.
+Run the main program with the `--help` argument to see “usage” information.

 Translation File Syntax